duosecurity/duo_php/README.md

 Files located in the `js` directory should be hosted by your webserver for inclusion in web pages.

-# Deprecation

-The `duo_web.php` file has been deprecated in favor of a `PSR-4` (http://www.php-fig.org/psr/psr-4/) style package.

-To update your code please make the following changes:
-* Install globally via composer as seen below
-* Change instances of `Duo::signRequest` to `Duo\Web::signRequest`
-* Change instances of `Duo::verifyResponse` to `Duo\Web::verifyResponse`

 # Installing

 Development: